 Courtney Anderson, 25

-Courtney spends a lot of time playing with and caring for her identical twin niblings, but also delights in baking, attending community sings, practicing yoga, tramping in the woods, cooking, exploring the DC metro area, building community, and striving to live conscientiously and lovingly.
+She spends a lot of time playing with and caring for her identical twin niblings, but also delights in baking, attending community sings, practicing yoga, tramping in the woods, decorating cakes, building community, and striving to live conscientiously and lovingly.